What is Makespace?

 How are you funded?

-We also have a number of companies offering Founder Sponsorship (to be announced shortly!) who are helping with significant capital donations to enable us to fit out Makespace with interesting equipment.
+We received seed funding from Ideaspace as part of the Enterprise Accelerator Programme and Founder Sponsorship from a number of companies, who helped with significant capital donations to enable us to fit out Makespace with interesting equipment.

-In the future we expect to use other funding routes such as crowd-funding to raise funds for new equipment, as well as to continue to work with sponsors and donors of all kinds.
+In the future we may use other funding routes such as crowd-funding to raise funds for new equipment, as well as continuing to work with sponsors and donors of all kinds.

 You can donate to Makespace here.
-If you represent a company or organisation that would like to sponsor or donate money or kit to Makespace, contact email@example.com
+If you represent a company or organisation that would like to sponsor or donate money or kit to Makespace, contact management (at) makespace.org.

 Can I invest in Makespace?